Skip to main content

 Cost and purchasing

-The least expensive tree offered by King of Christmas in unlit 8-foot Prince Flock Pencil for $139.
+The least expensive tree that King of Christmas offers in an unlit 8-foot Prince Flock Pencil for $139.
 Their most expensive trees, mostly 12 to 15-footers, retail for $999.
 The fuller, taller trees they are famous for tend to fall around the $300-$500 price point—which is actually quite reasonable for the high-end tree that is going to last you season after season.

 King of Christmas offers beautiful, realistic Christmas trees that will wow holiday guests for years to come.
 Although some influencer-promoted brands fall short of expectations, we were delighted to find these trees more than live up to the hype.